SonarSource/helm-chart-sonarqube/charts/sonarqube/README.md

 ## Monitoring

 This Helm chart offers the possibility to monitor SonarQube with Prometheus.
-You can find an [Introduction to the SonarQube monitoring on Kubernetes](https://docs.sonarsource.com/sonarqube/latest/setup-and-upgrade/deploy-on-kubernetes/set-up-monitoring/introduction/) in the SonarQube documentation.
+You can find [Information on SonarQube monitoring on Kubernetes](https://docs.sonarsource.com/sonarqube/latest/setup-and-upgrade/deploy-on-kubernetes/set-up-monitoring/introduction/) in the SonarQube documentation.

 ### Export JMX metrics